-Government Apologies for Forced Adoption
+Official Apologies for Forced Adoption

-Validation of the experiences of affected individuals
+Validating the experiences of affected individuals

 Government apologies validate the experiences of those who have been impacted by forced adoption.
 Adoptees and their biological mothers have been subject to discrimination throughout their lives.
-Mothers were told they were not worthy of having children, and adoptees grew up, being told that their parents did not want them.
+Mothers were told they were not worthy of having children, and adoptees grew up being told that their parents did not want them.

 Restitution and redress